Ashterism/ashterism/_posts/2025-05-09-planning-ahead.md

 3. M5 (Serpens Cluster) - High all night, so good for a longer session.
 4. Omega Centauri & M8 - maybe skip as low?

 Could also be an opportunity to find some constellations.
-It’s something I really wanted to learn back at the beginning, but with moving somewhere that requires travelling for a good night sky, it’s taken a bit of a back seat:
+It’s something I really wanted to learn back at the beginning, but with moving somewhere that requires travelling for a good night sky, it’s taken a bit of a back

 <table class="responsive-table">
   <thead>